fadi-george/L-System-Plotter/README.md

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

-Project idea that I was inspired to build after learning about l-systems.
+Project idea that I was inspired to build after learning about Lindenmayer system (l-system).
-This is a simple tool to plot Lindenmayer system (l-system) which plots fractals given some rules and angle.
+This is a simple tool to plot l-system which plots fractals given some rules and angle.
 Currently, this tool plots in 2-D.

 ## Build & development